MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/ready-azure-landing-zone.md

 During your Azure landing zone deployment, you should also deploy a supporting architecture for your identity platform.
 You might have a dedicated identity subscription or resource groups and a virtual network or subnets for the virtual machines (VMs) that you use for identity.
 However, you must deploy the identity resources after the Azure landing zone deployment.

-This section has guidance for considerations related to Active Directory.
+The following sections provide guidance related to Active Directory.
 If you use a different identity provider for authentication and authorizations, you must follow their guidance on extending your identity to Azure.

-Before you implement this guidance, review your [Active Directory and hybrid identity](../../ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md) decisions when you planned for your landing zone.
+Before you implement this guidance, review the [Active Directory and hybrid identity](../../ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md) decisions that you made when you planned for your landing zone.

 You should also review your [identity baseline](../../govern/identity-baseline/index.md) from the governance phase to determine if you need to make changes in Microsoft Entra ID.

 ### Extend Active Directory domain controllers

 In most migration scenarios, the workloads that you migrate to Azure are already joined to an existing Active Directory domain.
-Microsoft Entra ID can offer solutions for modernizing identity management, even for VM workloads, but it can disrupt migration.
+Microsoft Entra ID offers solutions for modernizing identity management, even for VM workloads, but it can disrupt migration.
 Rearchitecting identity usage for workloads is often performed during modernization or innovation initiatives.

 As a result, you need to deploy domain controllers to Azure inside the identity network area that you deployed.
 After you deploy VMs, you must follow your normal domain controller promotion process to add them to the domain.
 This process might include creating additional sites to support your replication topology.